OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 # Contributing to the OTTAA Project

 We would love your help in the OTTAA Project.
-We have compiled this useful guide to all the ways of making contributions, reading it carefully before you start is important to maintain consistency in the project quality and ensure a respectful and positive environment in our community.
+We have compiled this useful guide to all the ways you can collaborate.
+Reading it carefully before you start is important to maintain consistency in the project quality and ensure a respectful and positive environment in our community.

 ## Ways of contributing